Berenberg lifts Carnival Corporation & plc [CUK] price estimate. Who else is bullish?

 Sponsored

-Three additional Princess Cruises ships are returning to service welcoming guests back onboard – Crown Princess, Island Princess and Royal Princess.
-This milestone marks a total of 12 ships, 80 percent of the fleet, that will have resumed cruising since July 2021, for the world’s leading international cruise line.
+Princess Cruises today announced Princess Premier, a new premium add-on package that offers guests unlimited WiFi for up to 4 devices, premium/top-shelf beverages, photos, specialty dining, and crew gratuities/appreciation.
+For just $75 per person per day, the inclusive package builds off the popular Princess Plus add-on to offer a more comprehensive bundle and savings of more than 50 percent when the amenities of Princess Premier are purchased separately.
+In a unique promotion twist, Princess Premier guests also will be automatically entered into a new onboard promotion for a chance to win a cruise for two every year for a decade and up to $100,000 in cash prizes.

-It opened the trading session at $15.92, the shares rose to $16.16 and dropped to $14.98, the range by which the price of stock traded the whole day.
-The daily chart for CUK points out that the company has recorded -29.21% loss over the past six months.
-However, it is still -9.07% lower than its most recent low trading price.
+Carnival Corporation & plc stock has also loss -22.63% of its value over the past 7 days.
+However, CUK stock has declined by -41.14% in the 3 months of the year.
+Over the past six months meanwhile, it has lost -43.38% and lost -31.58% year-on date.

-If we look at the average trading volume of 3.04M shares, CUK reached to a volume of 3610582 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for CUK stock reached $16.12 billion, with 1.14 billion shares outstanding and 147.38 million shares in the current float.
+Compared to the average trading volume of 3.09M shares, CUK reached a trading volume of 3958684 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Carnival Corporation & plc [CUK]:
+Here’s what leading stock market gurus have to say about Carnival Corporation & plc [CUK]:

 Berenberg have made an estimate for Carnival Corporation & plc shares, keeping their opinion on the stock as Hold, with their previous recommendation back on July 14, 2021.
 The new note on the price target was released on March 02, 2021, representing the official price target for Carnival Corporation & plc stock.